How can you achieve good quality results when colouring in stamped images?

 Stamped and downloadable images are a good way to get a focal point to top your cards.

-But they may need to be coloured by you, before you can use them.
+But there may need to be some colouring in by you, before you can use them

 Go cautiously at first until you are sure so as not to spoil your work.

 This lovely images is from Saturated Canary and is called "Not My Day"

 There is a product called "Ghiant" Ink jet fixative that you can spray onto some of your projects projects.

 Quickly spray the paper with the printed image on it, and leave to dry for about 10 minutes.

 Use the matt finish and do a batch all at once and then they are ready for colouring in whenever the mood takes you.

 But try it out first as it tends to leave a coating on your card and some mediums wont work properly with it.

 There are lots of colouring in mediums around to choose from and it really is trial and error until you find the one you are happy with.